my-devices/sdk/WebTunnel/WebTunnelClient/README.md

 WebTunnelClient https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net /remote 22 /local 2222
 ```

-`WebTunnelClient` will prompt for your Remote Manager username and password.
+`WebTunnelClient` will prompt for your macchina.io REMOTE username and password.
 When no longer needed, the tunnel can be terminated by typing `CTRL-C`.

 You can now start your SSH client and connect it to port 2222 on your local machine